wilsonliaows/docs/product-updates.md

 Our engineers are hard at work daily to make Workato better!
 View the latest updates to our platform here.

+## June 01 - June 07 2018

+### Enhancements to our existing Connectors

+#### Netsuite
+- New Action: Delete Record

+#### ServiceNow
+- Deprecated Actions: Get incident details by ID, Get user details by ID, Assign user to incident.
+Please use the new actions-- `Search records`, `Update records` if you need these actions.
+- Hints updated on the

+#### Marketo
+- Attributes array has been added to the output for lead batch activity trigger

+#### Replicon
+- New Action: Get Eligible Project leaders from Replicon

 ## May 2018
 **View the latest product updates in the blog post [here](https://product.workato.com/2018/06/05/june-2018-product-release/).**